Fatim Jawara: Death

 In February 2016, Jawara left her homeland Serrekunda in Gambia and crossed the Sahara Desert to Libya.
 Once in Libya, she contacted her family and informed them that she was travelling to Europe to seek a position playing for a major European club.

 At the end of October 2016, she attempted to smuggle herself into Europe by travelling with others on two boats across the Mediterranean Sea, heading towards the island of Lampedusa, Italy.
 Due to a severe storm, their boats sank and Jawara drowned.
 She was 19 years old.

 Her absence was first noted when the national team was due to play Casa Sports F.C. from Senegal as part of a festival to celebrate women's football.
 Several days after the accident, her family was contacted by the agent to inform them that the boat had capsized, and she had drowned.

-Reactions to her death
+Reactions

 Lamin Kaba Bajo, President of the Gambia Football Federation, said that the federation was "grieving at the moment as this is a great loss to the national soccer team and the nation."
 Jawara's former teammate Adama Tamba said that learning about her death was "painful".
 Tamba stated that Jawara was "someone very close to [her]" and that she was "always advising [her], especially in the tournament [...] in Baku in 2012".